austin-lai/Setup-Android-Emulator-with-Web-Application-Security-Testing-Tools/README.md

 ```
 adb reboot
 ```

+> An alternative to rebooting the android instance is to toggle the android instance Wifi off, then on again.
+The android instance will attempt to reconnect via Android Wifi with the new proxy setting and installed certificates.

 By now, you should be able to intercept web traffic open browser such as google chrome or firefox.